 Students develop professional skills in their major classes as well as through meeting with industry professionals, completing internships, organizing exhibitions, attending conferences, and participating in study abroad opportunities.

 Arts education students are prepared for certification as art teachers in pre-K-12 public and private schools, teach in our Saturday Arts Workshops, and complete student teaching in area schools.
-Illustration students participate in the Society of Illustrators’ MoCCA Festival and student competitions, workshops with visiting artists, discuss their portfolios with industry professionals, and attend a two-week course in Los Angeles about the animation industry.
+Illustration students participate in the Society of Illustrators’ MoCCA Festival and student competitions, workshops with visiting artists, discuss their portfolios with industry professionals.
 Studio arts students exhibit regularly, work with Alpert Fellow Visiting Artists and other professional artists, teach in our Saturday Arts Workshops, attend conferences, and study abroad in Florence, Italy.

 [Above, Chloe Crookall is a studio arts major and aspiring printmaker.]

 Many students have internships with museums, galleries, arts organizations, media companies and small studios.
 The College of Visual and Performing Arts’ Office has dedicated career advisors for art students.

 Our alumni are part of the large arts and cultural sector.
 In 2017, there were over 5 million workers employed in The U.S. Arts Economy (1998‐2017): A National Summary Report.

 Careers in the Arts Include:

 - Master printer